detly/dumat/README.md

 wherever the walls meet the floor.
 An outline is added with a bit of random jittering to give a "hand drawn" effect.

+The output image is an SVG file.
+It will be the same size as the floorplan.
+If the ground and wall images are smaller than the floorplan, they will be tiled.

 ## Dependencies

 The dungeon excavator runs under Python 3.
 It requires: